Door-to-Door Peddling & Soliciting in Howard County

 Solicitors and peddlers must abide by Howard County law regarding non-transit activities that take place along Howard County roads.
 See below.

-Under Maryland Law, door-to-door salespeople (those who make sales at a consumer’s home or from a location that is not the seller’s primary place of business), who sell goods costing $25 or more, must provide consumers with a 3-day right to cancel the sale, inform consumers of their cancellation rights, and explain their cancellation rights in writing as part of their sales contract.
-Maryland Door-to-Door Sales Act.
+Under Maryland Law, door-to-door salespeople (those who make sales at a consumer’s home or from a location that is not the seller’s primary place of business), who sell goods costing $25 or more, must provide consumers with a right to cancel the sale, inform consumers of their cancellation rights, and explain their cancellation rights in writing as part of their sales contract.
+See Commercial Law §14-301 et seq. which gives the consumer three days to cancel most in-home contracts and five or seven days (depending on age) to cancel a home improvement contract.

 Individuals and businesses have a Constitutional right to go door to door, but State and County laws can regulate how door-to-door sales are conducted.